inutano/presentation/slides/2021-2022/Tsukuba_Bioinfo_Assembly/slides.md

 - Lv.
 1: Describe the correct output in the document
 - Lv.
 2: Share example input data on public storage (e.g. [Zenodo](https://zenodo.org))
 - Lv.
 3: Ship your software with correct input and output
 - Lv.
-4: Use testing framework to make testing executable
+4: Use the testing framework to make testing executable
 - Lv.
-5: Use CI framework (e.g. GitHub actions) to automate testing
+5: Use CI framework (e.g., GitHub actions) to automate testing

 ---